jfrancis71/ros2_coco_detector/README.md

 ## Notes

 The ROS2 documentation suggests that the ObjectHypotheses.class_id should be an identifier that the client should then look up in a database.
 This seems more complex than I have a need for.
-So my implementation just places the class label here directly, eg. class_id = "dog".
+So this implementation just places the class label here directly, eg. class_id = "dog".
+See the ROS2 Vision Msgs Github link in the external links section below for more details.

 ## Alternative Implementations

 These are 3'rd Party implementations of object detection wihin the ROS2 ecosystem:

 [NVIDIA Isaac](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_object_detection)

-Please note the above are not connected with me in any way, they are resources that I have found on the internet that may be of interest.

 ## External Links